morehwachege/kodomasuta/README.md

 - Methods - *index, show, create, update, delete*

-Deletion in models such as assessments and questions requires authorization as technical mentor
+Deletion or updates in models such as assessments and questions requires authorization as technical mentor

 ### Contributions
 Create a feature or bugfix branch for your changes.
 For example ```ft-user-card``` for a feature or ```bug-model-validations``` for a bugfix branch.
 Commit small changes and often.
 Note that the reviewers may request commit squashes when necessary.